 SUBJECT:

-School administrators may access the ACT dashboards at the following links:
+School administrators may access the English Learner Student Profile dashboards here.

-Questions about the ACT dashboards may be directed to Ben Jameson in Evaluation, Research & Accountability.
+For questions about the student profile dashboards, please contact Brooke Anderson or Ben Jameson in Evaluation, Research & Accountability.

 DATE: